-KNOWLEDGE ASSESSED BY DATE Registered biomedical scientists must: Understand the need to build and sustain professional relationships as both an independent practitioner and collaboratively as a team member (HCPC SoP 9.2) Understand the need to engage service users and carers in planning and evaluating diagnostics, treatments, and interventions to meet their needs and goals (HCPC SoP 9.3) 3.
+KNOWLEDGE ASSESSED BY: DATE: Registered biomedical scientists must: Understand the need to build and sustain professional relationships as both an independent practitioner and collaboratively as a team member (HCPC SoP 9.2) 2.
+Understand the need to engage service users and carers in planning and evaluating diagnostics, treatments and interventions to meet their needs and goals (HCPC SoP 9.3) 3.
 Be aware of the impact of pathology services on the patient care pathway (HCPC SoP 9.5) 4.
 Recognise the role of other professions in health and social care (HCPC SoP 13.3) 5.
 Understand the structure and function of health and social care services in the UK (HCPC SoP 13.4) 6.
 Understand the concept of leadership and its application to practice (HCPC SoP 13.5)

-COMPETENCE ASSESSED BY DATE Registered biomedical scientists must be able to: a.
+CC MPETENCE ASSESSED BY: DATE: Re gistered biomedical scientists must be able to: a.
 Work appropriately with others (HCPC SoP 9) b.
 Work, where appropriate, in partnership with service users, other professionals, support staff and others (HCPC SoP 9.1) c.
 Contribute effectively to work undertaken as part of a multi-disciplinary team (HCPC SoP 9.4) d.
 Gather information, including qualitative and quantitative data, that helps to evaluate the responses of service users to their care (HCPC SoP 12.2)

 For each module the candidate is required to produce three separate pieces of evidence in support of the knowledge and skills detailed.
-IMPORTANT: As one of the three pieces of evidence for this section, the candidate must produce a reflective statement on how the engagement with service users and learning with and from professionals and learners in other relevant professions has contributed positively to their professional development (HCPC SoP 9.3, 12.2)
+Please note, one of the three pieces of evidence must be in support of HCPC SoP 9.3.

 Title

 Evidence Type

 Justification

-Tiale

 Title

 Evidence Type

 Justification

 Title

 Evidence Type

 Justification

-Evidence of completion o this module verified and passed by:
+Evidence of completion of this module verified and passed by:

-External Verifier's Signature:
+External Verifier 's Signature:

-External Verifier's Name:
+External Verifier 's Name:

 Date: